In the great debate about pets and our love for them, there are normally two main sides. There is team cat and then there is team dog.

 #4 Head-Butting

-This behavior is a way for cats to show ownership and affection towards their human.
+This behavior is a way for cats to show ownership and affection towards humans.

 #5 Bringing Gifts